WEBZCC/univention-corporate-server/doc/manual/central-management-umc/extended-attributes.rst

        The attribute can then only be set via the command line interface
        |UCSUDM| and is not displayed in UMC modules.

-   * - Exclude from from of UMC module
+   * - Exclude from UMC module
      - If it should not be possible to search for an extended attribute in the search window of a wizard, this option can be activated to remove the extended attribute from the list of possible search criteria.